jackcrazy/Web/readme.txt

 8.check the result if success
 9.git remote add origin https://github.com/jackcrazy/Web.git
 10.git push -u origin master

+Notice:
 11.remember adding the username and userpwd
+12.if find the fatal about git remote ... you can try the code "git remote rm origin"